Job 14

 ‘Job could cope if he could hope for a life after, beyond the grave.
 These are the words of a man who can’t let go of his faith even though the present dealings and sufferings with him are a complete mystery to him.
 And like he has done before he sees God as watching his every move.
 He sees God as one who pulverises the mightiest works of nature and stalks Job.
 How thrilled Job would have been to hear the word of Jesus ‘I am the way, the truth and the life, John 14:6.’

-Job still feels that God’s rule is arbitrary and not in line with justice. he regards his friends as ill-advised councillors and so he wishes to speak with God personally.
+Job still feels that God’s rule is arbitrary and not in line with justice, Job 14:20-22.
+He regards his friends as ill-advised councillors and so he wishes to speak with God personally.
 It would seem that Job on the surface was convinced by his friends that in life the good are rewarded and the evil punished.

 Coffman, in his commentary, says the following.